umutefeyavuz/techtonic-ai-week-1/README.md

 ├─ requirements.txt        # Python dependencies
 └─ README.md               # Project documentation

-API Endpoints:
+## API Endpoints

-POST /ask : Send a user message and receive AI response
+- POST /ask : Send a user message and receive AI response

-POST /clear : Clear conversation history
+- POST /clear : Clear conversation history

-GET /health : Check the health/status of the model and server
+- GET /health : Check the health/status of the model and server

-Notes:.
+## Notes

-This application is intended for development purposes.
+- This application is intended for development purposes.
 For production deployment, a proper WSGI server should be used.

-Ensure that your machine has sufficient resources to run TinyLlama efficiently.
+- Ensure that your machine has sufficient resources to run TinyLlama efficiently.
 GPU usage is recommended for faster response generation.